University of Timbuktu: Sankore Mosque

-In 989 AD Al-Qadi Aqib ibn Mahmud ibn Umar, the Supreme Judge of Timbuktu, founded the Sankore Mosque.
-For over five centuries the Sankore Mosque served as a significant religious and intellectual hub.
-It was especially prevalent under the reign of Mansa Musa I and the Askia dynasty (1493–1591).
-In 1578 AD Qadi al-Aqib ibn Mahmud ibn Umar ibn Muhammad Aqit knocked down the sanctuary to have it rebuilt in accordance with the dimensions of the Kaaba of Mecca as well as adding a mihrab.
+The Sankoré mosque was originally built in the 14th-15th centuries with the financial backing of a Tuareg woman of the Aghlal tribe.
+For over five centuries, the Sankore Mosque served as a significant religious and intellectual hub.
+It was especially prevalent during the Askia dynasty (1493–1591).
+In 1578 AD, Qadi al-Aqib ibn Mahmud ibn Umar ibn Muhammad Aqit knocked down the sanctuary to have it rebuilt in accordance with the dimensions of the Kaaba of Mecca as well as adding a mihrab.

 Djinguereber Mosque

-The Djinguereber Mosque was initially built when Mansa Musa I had returned from a pilgrimage to Mecca, but was reconstructed between 1570 and 1583 by Imam Al-Aqib ibn Mahmud, who was the qadi of Timbuktu.
+The Djinguereber Mosque was initially built when Mansa Musa I returned from a pilgrimage to Mecca, but was reconstructed between 1570 and 1583 by Imam Al-Aqib ibn Mahmud, who was the qadi of Timbuktu.
 He added the southern portion of the mosque as well as the wall which surrounds the cemetery and situates itself to the west.
 The Djinguereber Mosque minaret is among the most noticeable landmarks of the Timbuktu landscape with its dominating structure.

 Sidi Yahya Mosque

-The Sidi Yahya Mosque was named after one of the friends of ruler Muhammad-n-Allah, who was named Sidi Yahya al-Tadallisi.
+The Sidi Yahya Mosque was named after Sidi Yahya al-Tadallisi, a friend of the ruler Muhammad-n-Allah.
 The Sidi Yahia Mosque, located to the south of the Sankore Mosque, was erected around 1400 AD by the marabout Sheikh El Moktar Hamalla.
 It was built with the expectation of a holy man who would emerge some forty years later as Cherif Sidi Yahia, who would then be chosen as the Imam.
 Much like the other two mosques, Sidi Yahia was also restored by Imam Al Aqib from 1577 to 1588.

-The University
+Education

-In the University of Timbuktu, there were several independent schools, each having its own principal instructor.
-Students often took several different tutors who all specialized in their respective fields of study, and paid their tutors via either money, goods, or services.
+In Timbuktu, there were several independent schools, each having its own principal instructor.
+Students often took several different tutors who all specialized in their respective fields of study, and paid their tutors with money, goods, or services.
 Instruction usually took place in mosque courtyards or private residences depending on the mosque and teachers' preferences.
-For example, the Sankore mosque often held classes within its walls, and many scholars lived, studied, and taught in the Sankore quarter.
-Scholars in the Djinguereber and Sidi Yahya mosques more often would hold classes privately in their own houses where personal libraries could be used to assist the teachers.
-The university boasted approximately 25,000 students out of a total 100,000 of the city's population.
-Subjects studied in the university included geography, astronomy, medicine, and even history, despite the fact that history was never part of any teaching curriculum in the Islamic world at the time.
+For example, the Sankoré mosque often held classes within its walls, and many scholars lived, studied, and taught in the Sankore quarter.
+Scholars in the Djinguereber and Sidi Yahya mosques more often would hold classes privately in their own houses, where their personal libraries could be used to assist the teachers.
+The city is claimed to have boasted approximately 25,000 students out of a city population of 100,000.
+Subjects studied in the madrasahs included geography, astronomy, medicine, and even history, despite the fact that history was never part of any teaching curriculum in the Islamic world at the time.